 There will no longer be double events in Wengen or Kitzbühel next winter.
 This was a wish often expressed by athletes because it devalued their victories for them in the Classics.

-The greater calendar imbalance is a cause for concern among some teams and skiers, especially because speed races have to be canceled much more often than tech events in case of bad weather.
+The greater calendar imbalance is a cause for concern among some teams and skiers, especially because speed races must be canceled much more often than tech events in case of bad weather.
 However, race director Markus Waldner told Swiss Men's head coach Tom Stauffer "that no tech competitions for Men would be rescheduled this winter, but in the case of the speed events, they will try".

-Soelden, Austria, is scheduled to welcome again the opening of the 2024-2025 Audi FIS Alpine Ski World Cup by hosting both the Women’s and Men’s Giant Slalom on the 26th and 28th of October.
+Soelden, Austria, is scheduled to welcome again the opening of the 2024-2025 Audi FIS Alpine Ski World Cup by hosting both the Women’s and Men’s Giant Slalom on the 26th and 27th of October.

 What's exciting, and new for the upcoming season, is that Men and Women no longer only have the World Cup together in Sölden, but also ski a Slalom on the same slope in Levi and Gurgl in mid-November.
 However, that doesn't change the usual Slalom concentration for Men in January (five destinations, five races).